Alishan Itinerary: How to Simplify This Part of Your Trip

 I understand this can be a tough choice, as they are both quite similar.
 Xiding has the excellent Sunsweet Hotel (Booking / Agoda), which has amazing views but is not cheap.

-Besides that one, there are only a few others.
+Besides that hotel, there are only a few others.
 Shizhuo, by contrast, has over a dozen guesthouses of varying prices and most are run by tea farming families.
 Shizhuo also has restaurants while Xiding has almost none (Sunsweet provides meals).

 Looking out at a hotel room balcony with two chairs that are facing cloudy mountain view